hknutzen/Netspoc/technical.markdown

           set references in zone and cluster object check cluster members to have equal private status end if
+      if cluster has only one zone
+         delete cluster
+      end if
     end for

+* * *
+** this is not part of zone/area generation, and could be placed somewhere else? **
-### Apply router declaration `no_in_acl`
+### Apply `no_in_acl` declaration (`check_no_in_acl`)
-Functions: `set_zone`, `check_no_in_acl`

-**originally, zone no-in-acl-declarations were applied here.
-Because function check_no_in_acl includes further processing of no_in_acl-declarations which is needed in following functions, this not really zone-related task is still conducted during zone setup**

-Netspoc processes all managed routers and assures proper usage of no_in_acl corrsponding to following restrictions:
+Netspoc allows router interfaces to be tagged as `no_in_acl` interfaces, indicating that no ACL is supposed to be generated at the tagged interface but at the other (outgoing) interfaces of the router instead.
+As a router can be connected to several networks via one single interface hardware, Netspoc distinguishes between logical interface and hardware.
+As ACLs are generated for the hardware, all managed routers with `no_in_acl` interfaces are processed now, transfering the tags to the hardware objects of the tagged interfaces, and marking the routers other hardware objects to need outgoing ACLs.
+Along the way, proper usage of `no_in_acl` is checked:

 * number of no_in_acl interfaces per router <= 1
 * no usage with routers perticipating in crypto-tunnels
-* usage only with router models suitable for out-acl
+* usage only with router models suitable for outgoing acl
-* only one main-interface per hardware
+* only at interfaces with one main-interface per hardware

 **Further restrictions (both about crosslink networks)are specified in policy language documentation, but not tested for here, will